fnando/burgundy/README.md

 ```

 You can map attributes into a hash; I use this strategy for using presenters on
-API responses (so I can skip adding yet another dependency to my project).
+API responses (so you can skip adding yet another dependency to your projects).

 ```ruby
 class UserPresenter < Burgundy::Item